swe-students-fall2025/1-specification-3s1m/README.md

 As any user, I want buttons large enough to tap on mobile so I can use it comfortably.

-As an organizer, I want voters to state why they didn’t choose certain slots, so I can refine future time options.
+As an organizer, I want to see a shareable code after creation so I can invite people quickly.

-As an organizer, I want multi-select voting and a per-option roster of who chose it, so I can coordinate follow-ups.
+As an organizer, I want to copy a link to the session so I can paste it in chat.

-As an organizer, I want results to auto-generate charts, so I can spot the best time quickly.
+As an organizer, I want to see a tally of votes per time so I can compare options.

-As an organizer, I want notifications for new options and deadline reminders, so participants respond on time.

-As an organizer, I want to export voting data, so I can share and analyze results outside the system.
+As an organizer, I want the top-voted option visually highlighted so I can spot the winner fast.

-As an organizer, I want to restrict voting to invited emails or a domain, so I can prevent unauthorized responses.
+As an organizer, I want to confirm a final time so everyone knows what we chose.

-As an organizer, I want to duplicate an existing poll, so I can reuse a prior setup quickly.

-As any user, I want to edit my vote until a deadline, so I can adapt to schedule changes.

-As a participant, I want to see existing votes before casting mine, so I can align with the team’s preferences.
+As a participant, I want to see the session title and location so I know what I’m voting on.

-As a participant, I want times to auto-detect and convert to my time zone with a manual override, so I can confirm availability accurately when traveling.
+As a participant, I want to select one or more time options so I can show when I’m free.

-As a participant, I want to propose a new time, so overlooked slots can be considered.

-As a participant, I want to attach a short note to my vote, so my constraints are clear.
+As a participant, I want to deselect an option before submitting so I can change my mind.

+As any user, I want labels and helper text on forms so I know what to type or do.

-As any user, I want confirmed results to auto-add to my calendar with notes and provide an ICS download, so I can avoid manual entry.
+As any user, I want a simple back action on each screen so I can recover from mistakes.

 ## Activity Diagrams